Learning/Student Support » After & Before School Ed (ASES) » Before and After School Education & Safety (ASES)

 Dates Location Supervisor Interest survey link

-June 23 - August 21, 2025 Oak Valley Middle School Rocco Stefano Link to summer interest link
+June 23 - August 21, 2025 Oak Valley Middle School Rocco Stefano Summer registration is closed